Food waste collections

 What can I recycle?

-All uneaten food and plate scrapings, raw and cooked meat, fish, bones, dairy products, cheese, eggs, tea bags, coffee grounds, rice, pasta, beans, bread, cakes, pastries, raw and cooked vegetables, whole fruit, peelings.
+All uneaten food and plate scrapings, raw and cooked meat, fish, bones, dairy products, cheese, eggs, eggshells, tea bags, coffee grounds, rice, pasta, beans, bread, cakes, pastries, raw and cooked vegetables, whole fruit, peelings.
 And remember to recycle your mouldy and out of date food, including ready meals removed from their packaging

 Please do not put any of the following in your food waste bin: